 How do I apply for King's accommodation?

 King’s Residences will communicate with you using the email address you supplied when you applied to King’s College London.
-From 4 April onwards you will receive your login details to apply for accommodation.
-Once you have these, please log-on to the online application portal to submit your application.
 For more detail about application timetable please visit the accommodation webpages.

 Can I study at King's while I'm on another course elsewhere?